stats-workshop/stats-workshop.github.io/README.md

-# Statistics and Data Science Workshop
+# Statistics and Data Science Workshop in Colombia